Domain Generalization for In-Orbit 6D Pose Estimation: Experiments

 The HIL images of SPEED+~\cite{park2022speed+}, dubbed "\textit{real}" in the rest of this paper, were captured in the TRON facility~\cite{park2021robotic} which mimics the lighting conditions observed in Low Earth Orbit.
 Different illumination conditions are replicated by \textit{lightbox} and \textit{sunlamp}, the two HIL test set of SPEED+. \textit{Lightbox} is made of 6740 images where the Earth albedo is replicated using light boxes while \textit{sunlamp} is made of 2791 images where the direct illumination of the Sun is replicated using a metal halide lamp.
 In both domains, the distance from the target to the servicer ranges from 2.5 to 9.5 meters.

 59,960 grayscale images of resolution 1920x1200 were generated through an OpenGL pipeline to form the synthetic set of SPEED+~\cite{park2022speed+}.
 The images were then processed with Gaussian blur and white Gaussian noise.
 In half of them, real satellite images of Earth were added in background.
 The distance from the target to the servicer ranges from 2.2 to 10 meters.
 SPEED~\cite{sharma2019spnv1} contains 15,000 synthetic images generated under the same conditions as in SPEED+, apart from the distance of the target which ranges from 3m to 50 meters.
 In the following experiments, to further increase the number of images seen by the network, both synthetic sets are combined and split into training and validation sets ($80\%$-$20\%$).
+Face segmentation masks are not available in SPEED+.
+Nevertheless, they are approximated using the keypoint coordinates of the spacecraft body.
+For each face of each training image, the coordinates of its 4 corners determines a quadrilateral.
+For each point within that quadrilateral, the point is considered as part of the face mask only if it is not occluded by another face.
+The purpose of the face segmentation mask being limited to encouraging the network to learn a geometry-aware representation, the supervision of the auxiliary face segmentation task does not require perfect labels.

 In all experiments, the ROI is cropped based on the ground-truth keypoint locations.
 The KPN and PEM are trained according to the strategy described in \Cref{sec_method} using the Adam~\cite{kingma2014adam} optimizer and cosine annealing~\cite{loshchilov2016cosannealing} with an initial learning rate of $1e^{-3}$, a momentum of $0.9$ and a batch size of 64 images.
 The KPN is trained with a weight decay of $1e^{-3}$ for 400 epochs while the PEM is trained with a weight decay of $1e^{-4}$ for 50 epochs.
 Following common practices on SPEED~\cite{chen2019dlr,park2019krn}, the $K=11$ keypoints considered in the pipeline are the 8 corners of the spacecraft body and the top of its three antennas.
 The KPN input resolution is fixed to 256x256.
 The PEM embeddings contain 64 features.
 Its coordinate MLP contains a single hidden layer of 256 neurons.
 The attention-based encoder is made of six encoder layers, each of them consisting of a self-attention layer and a feed-forward layer of dimension 256.